 “Sacred sigil?”
 Zeraph asked.

 “That is news to me.”
 Zero replied in a cheerful tone.
 This now even proved to Zeraph that he did not forge the contract.
-“Anyways I got a quest to do,” he snatched the paper out of Zeraph’s hands and rolled it up.
-Stashing it away in merry tune, Zero suddenly stopped.
+“Anyways, I got a quest to do,” he snatched the paper out of Zeraph’s hands and rolled it up.
+Then, stashing it away in merry tune, Zero suddenly stopped.

 “Wait.
 Zeraph.
 What were you guys even doing in the crystal flower in the first place?
 How did you even end up in it?”